 Segways vs. hoverboard

 A hoverboard refers to a particular kind of device, while Segway is the name of a company that produces a variety of electric personal transport devices.
-Hoverboards consist of a standing platform, two wheels, and a self-balancing mechanism.
+Hoverboards have a standing platform, two wheels, and a self-balancing mechanism.
 The original Segway product is a two-wheeled, self-balancing scooter with handlebars.

 3 min to read